sdylewski/Stealthchanger/docs/Probes.md

 ### My Nudge reports "endstop triggered before contact"
 Bad electrical connections.
 You need to use copper SHCS at least.
 Check the resistance between the two output pins.

+### Do I need to calibrate the offsets on every print?
+No, the offsets should remain the same unless you change something hardware related, like disassembling and reassembling a toolhead, changing the preload screws on its backplate, swapping out a nozzle, etc. Basically anything that can move a nozzle in a different location.
+It's a good idea to check the offsets periodically to make sure there's no drift, especially before a long multicolor print to ensure the best quality.